Hybrid Rate-Splitting and Sparse Code Multiple Access (RS-SCMA): Design and Performance: Proposed RS-SCMA System Model

-\begin{example}{ Overloading Factor Calculation: } Let us take an example for \textbf{Case-2}, where \( l_p > l_c \) (that is, \( l_p = 0.75N \) and \( l_c = 0.25N \)).
-Here, \(N\) represents the total number of symbols generated for each user.
-Consider a baseline SCMA system with $J=6$ and $ K=4$.
-Of six users, for the first four users, the messages are divided into streams of common message symbols of length \(l_c=\alpha N = 0.25 N\) and streams of private message symbols of length \(l_p=(1-\alpha) N =0.75 N\).
-For the remaining two users, the messages are transmitted only as private message symbols, with the same length as \((1-\alpha) N\).
-Initially, the system transmits \( K_c = 4 \) common message symbols and \( K_p = 6 \) private message symbols over \( K = 4 \) resources.
-This results in a total of \( K_p + K_c = 10 \) transmitted symbols, yielding an overloading factor of \( \lambda_1 = 250\% \) during Phase 1.
-During Phase 2, the system behaves as an SCMA system, where only \( K_p = 6 \) private symbols are transmitted over \( K = 4 \) resources, resulting in an overloading factor of \( \lambda_2 = 150\% \).
+\begin{example}{Overloading Factor Calculation:} Consider an RS-SCMA system with $J = 6$ users and $K = 4$ subcarriers, where $l_p = 0.75N$ and $l_c = 0.25N$ (i.e., $\alpha = 0.25$).
+Among them, four users transmit both common and private symbols, and all six users transmit only private symbols.
+The number of transmitted symbols per channel use is $K_p = 6$ and $K_c = 4$.

-To summarize, the transmission is divided into two phases: \begin{itemize} \item {\textbf{Phase 1}}: For \(\alpha N = 0.25 N\) channel uses, the system transmits \(K_c = 4\) common symbols and \(K_p = 6\) private symbols over \(K = 4\) resources.
+To summarize, the transmission is divided into two phases: \begin{itemize} \item \textbf{Phase 1}: For $\alpha N = 0.25 N$ channel uses, the system transmits $K_c = 4$ common symbols and $K_p = 6$ private symbols over $K = 4$ subcarriers.
 This results in an overloading factor of: